rahul26goyal/NodeExpress-boilerplate/README.md

 This repo contains a sample boiler plate for a node application.
-I have created this after referring to multiple boiler plates already available on github and created a new new by inheriting bits and pieces.
+I have created this after referring to multiple boiler plates already available on github and created a new one by inheriting bits and pieces.